OrbitalMechanist/GridstateEngine/README.md

 ### UI
 UI is handled by the NoesisGUI API running on a trial license.
-Everything about it, including the NSGUI setup process and trial key, has been moved to UIController.h.
+Everything about it, including the NSGUI setup process and trial key, has been moved to the UIController class.